 The Four Diamonds picks up where insurance leaves off, enabling families to solely focus on care for their child.
 Assistance from The Four Diamonds ensures counselors, social workers, music therapists and other specialists are available to provide comprehensive care in a family-focused atmosphere.
 Thanks to THON, The Four Diamonds and the Penn State Hershey Medical Center recruits world-class talent to continue innovative research benefiting children worldwide.

-The Hope Gala is a year-round fundraising effort culminating in a gala on February 28th
+The Hope Gala is a year-round fundraising effort culminating with our annual Gala each year!

 We do a lot of fun things throughout the year…see what we’ve been up to…

 The Hope Gala is hosting its first March Madness bracket tournament.
 After you register by paying $10 at the tickets link above, you will be sent a password to enter your bracket through CBS Sports.
 You may enter as many brackets as you want, however each bracket will cost $10.

 The winner of the tournament will win HALF of all proceeds, with the remainder being contributed to The Hope Gala in the fight against pediatric cancer.
 Want to win more money?
 Invite your friends to enter as well!

 Hope Floats Boat Cruise: Thank you to everyone who attended our 1st Annual Hope Floats Boat Cruise.
 It was a star-studded night and we had an amazing turnout.
 We’ve posted photos from the event on our facebook page, so make sure to check them out!

 2nd Annual Hope Gala Mets Game: It was an amazing day, and we are so thankful that we got to spend the day with Ashley Fazekas and her family, as well as the Bush and Weinsheimer families!
 They are all such courageous fighters, helping us in the fight to conquer pediatric cancer.